Codeception/Codeception/docs/03-AcceptanceTests.md

 );
 ```

 A/B testing is disabled by default.
-To enable it you should add corresponding step generators to suite config:
+To enable it you should add corresponding step decorators to suite config:

 ```yaml
 # in acceptance.suite.yml